Tosotada/identity-frontend/CONTRIBUTING.md

 The **`public/components`** directory contains components for all pages within the application.
 A component is a self-contained, reusable set of relating logic.
 This can be groups of interface elements, or self contained libraries.
-All supporting resources for a component should be within the component directory, regardless of filetype or technology.
-So its not uncommon for a component directory to contain Javascript modules, Handlebars views, CSS, and image assets.
-Directory structure should be flat to be browsable, and component names should be simple and logical.

-As convention, partial templates and CSS stylesheets are prefixed with an underscore.
+The **`public/react-elements`** directory contains React elements.

 ### Javascript guidelines
-Javascript source should be written in ES6 in the [Idiomatic JS](https://github.com/rwaldron/idiomatic.js) style.
-This is enforced using [Prettier](https://prettier.io/) when running tests and before push.

 We use [Flow](https://flow.org/en/) to type check javascript.
 This happens at pre-push time but you can also manually test your types by running `npm run flow`.

 ES6 is transpiled with [Babel](https://babeljs.io/) as part of a